Allowing minors to attend late-night events: City council approves first reading of measure

 WICHITA, Kan.
-(KSNW)– On Tuesday, the Wichita City Council approved the first reading of a measure that allows minors to attend late-night events where alcohol is served.
-The measure will be placed on first reading and still needs final approval.
+(KSNW) – On Tuesday, the Wichita City Council approved the first reading of a measure that allows minors to attend late-night events where alcohol is served.
+The measure still needs final approval.

 “This creates a category that allows us to work within our business model,” said Jessie Hartke, operating partner at WAVE.